nimitmk7/knowledge-treasure/Machine Learning/Concepts/Entropy.md

 ## Motivation
 A cornerstone of information theory is the idea of quantifying how much information there is in a message.
 More generally, this can be used to quantify the information in an event and a random variable, called entropy, and is calculated using probability.
 ## Intuition
-The intuition behind quantifying information is the idea of measuring how much surprise there is in an event.
-Those events that are rare (low probability) are more surprising and therefore have more information than those events that are common (high probability).
+The intuition behind quantifying information is the idea of ==measuring how much surprise there is in an event==.
+Those events that are **rare** (low probability) are more surprising and therefore have more information than those events that are common (high probability).

 > The basic intuition behind information theory is that learning that an unlikely event has occurred is more informative than learning that a likely event has occurred.

+> [!NOTE]
+> If a random variable has high entropy, its distribution is closer to uniform than a skewed one.

-# Formulation
+## Formulation
 An outcome $x_t$ carries information that is a function of the probability of this outcome $P(x_t)$ by,

 $I(x_t) = \log_2 \frac{1}{P(x_t)} = - \log_2 P(x_t)$

 Entropy over a probability distribution is:
 $$H(P) =  - \mathbb{E} \log_2 P(x) = -\sum_x P(x) log_2P(x)$$
 ### Example